Passsoni08/Passsoni08/README.md

 💻 I'm currently transitioning into the tech field.
 I'm studying Systems Analysis and Development (online - IBMR) and constantly improving my skills through courses on DIO and Udemy.

-🚀 I've worked with several technologies, including:
+🚀 I've worked with several technologies at the University, including:
 C, HTML, CSS, Java, JavaScript, Bootstrap, Python, PHP, MySQL and PostgreSQL.

 📍 I currently live in Santa Rosa de Viterbo-SP and have full availability for new opportunities in tech.